powsybl/powsybl-open-rao/docs/input-data/virtual-hubs.md

 # Virtual hubs

-In FARAO, virtual hubs are used to compute loop-flows.
+In OpenRAO, virtual hubs are used to compute loop-flows.
 Virtual hubs are one-node areas which should be considered as market areas when calculating loop-flows.

 They are defined in a specific configuration file.
 For example :